We may earn affiliate commissions for the recommended products. Learn more.

 Surfshark vs NordVPN price comparison

-Surfshark is cheaper than NordVPN, regardless of the subscription duration.
-However, the two are still relatively cheap, especially compared to other high-quality VPN providers like ExpressVPN ($4.99/month for a 2-year plan)and Proton VPN ($3.59/month for a 2-year plan).
+Surfshark is cheaper than NordVPN, except when comparing the monthly subscription.
+However, the two are still relatively cheap, especially compared to other high-quality VPN providers like ExpressVPN ($4.99/month for a 2-year plan) and Proton VPN ($2.99/month for a 2-year plan).

 PlanNordVPNSurfshark